Code Of Business Ethics And Conduct

 Georgian Airways has adopted a Compliance Program (the “Program”) to coordinate, implement and monitor compliance with corporate values and Company policies and procedures.
 The Program is attached to this Code as Annex 1.

-Ongoing training and guidance will be provided to employees in respect to compliance with this Code as well as with Georgian laws and internal regulations of the Company.
+Ongoing training and guidance will be provided to managers and employees in respect to compliance with this Code as well as with Georgian laws and internal regulations of the Company.

 The Directorate of Georgian Airways, with the assistance of the Compliance Committee ("Committee"), has the responsibility for monitoring compliance with and the interpretation of this Code.
-This Code may be amended at any time by the Directorate or the Committee.
+This Code may be amended at any time by the Committee and the amendment shall be approved by the Directorate.

-This Code will be communicated or brought to the attention of all employees and agents.
-All members of management and employees are required to complete the acknowledgment form attached hereto as Annex 2, which is also available on the Company’s website in electronic form.
+This Code will be communicated or brought to the attention of all employees.
+All members of management are required to complete the acknowledgment form attached hereto as Annex 2, which is also available on the Company’s website in electronic form.

 Safety in all its aspects is Georgian Airways’s first priority.
 The Company is committed to ensure the safety, health and welfare of its customers and employees at all times and employees are to ensure the same in respect of their co-workers and passengers.
 All employees should comply with safe work practices, rules and regulations, including but not limited to those formulated in internal manuals, and should take sufficient time to work safely, no matter how urgent their activities.